beginning of content

 • A bowel obstruction (blockage) is when food and liquids can't move through your intestines (gut).

-• It can be caused by many things, most commonly tumours such as bowel cancer, or other health conditions, such as hernias and adhesions.
+• It can be caused by many conditions, most commonly tumours such as bowel cancer, or other health conditions, such as hernias and adhesions (scar tissue in the belly).

 • A bowel obstruction is an emergency and needs treatment in hospital to prevent serious complications.